emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/as-z80.md

 | 7       | `\|`, `~`   | Binary
 |---

-All operators work with its arguments as if they were 16-bit.
+All operators work with their arguments as if they were 16-bit.
 Their results are always 16-bit numbers.
-If there is expected 8-bit number, the result is automatically "cut" using operation `result AND 0FFh`.
+If there is expected an 8-bit number, the result is automatically "cut" using operation `result AND 0FFh`.
 This may be unwanted behavior and might lead to bugs, but it is often useful so the programmer must ensure the correctness.

 ## Defining data